 This talk and the accompanying PowerPoint was prepared by my friend Bill Wilson before he moved to Canada.
 He then left it with me to deliver on his behalf.

-7th November – John Winter: Blame it on the Beatles – and Bill Shankly
+Then on 7th November, at 10.30 am in Christ Church, our own U3A member John Winter will speak about his book: Blame it on the Beatles – and Bill Shankly

 I would be very pleased to hear from any members who would like to give a talk, or maybe you remember a past speaker you would like to hear from again.